Skip to Main Content

 New Dialogue across Difference programs beginning this fall include:

-- Speaking Across Conflict Workshops, which will be offered to Bruins to help them delve deeper into a core skill for having more constructive conversations across charged political differences.
-A UCLA staff and faculty workshop was held on Oct.
-9 and a student workshop on Oct.
-28, withy more to be announced.
+• Speaking Across Conflict Workshops, offered to Bruins to help them delve deeper into a core skill for having more constructive conversations across charged political differences.
+Workshops for staff, faculty and students were held in October, with more to be announced.
 These workshops use the methodology of nationally recognized nonprofit Resetting the Table.

 You may sign up for updates from the Bedari Kindness Institute about these efforts, and institute leaders have also shared information about upcoming offerings with the Bruin community.